mgoldenbe/search-framework/mainpage.md

 The framework employs the [Templatized C++ Command Line Parser Library](http://tclap.sourceforge.net/) to parse the command line.
 The following subsections present the framework's features related to using the command line.

 ### Command line options for user-provided facilities {#s-user-cmd}
 In addition to the standard command options (see below), the framework makes it possible to define command line options specific to user-provided facilities.
-For this reason, the class \ref CommandLine::CommandLine is a template that accepts a class implementing additional command line options as the template argument.
-See \ref CommandLine::Pancake for an example of such a class.
+For this reason, the class \ref commandLine::CommandLine is a template that accepts a class implementing additional command line options as the template argument.
+See \ref pancake::CommandLine for an example of such a class.
 Also, see the [video demo](https://youtu.be/QUBkkErdnFM) for an example of configuring the framework to use additional command line options.

 One can view the standard command line options by running the following command from the root directory.